Proverbs 15 – The Words of the Wise

 That he may turn away from hell below.

 a.
-The way of life winds upward for the wise: One of the great benefits for a life of wisdom is that, generally, life gets better as the years go on.
+The way of life winds upward for the wise: One of the great benefits of a life of wisdom is that, generally, life gets better as the years go on.
 The progress of their life winds upward and not down; they move from glory to glory (2 Corinthians 3:18).

 b.
 That he may turn away from hell below: The progress of a wise life isn’t just in what it heads toward (upward), but also in what it moves away from.
 Heaven becomes closer and hell becomes further distant behind.